Net Zero Compare

 Exemptions

-Smaller installations may have simplified routes, but grid and building rules still apply.
+Small-scale installations may benefit from simplified or lighter procedures, but building, grid connection, safety and local planning rules may still apply.

 Deep dive